Duenke/EdgeExt-DinksNewTab/README.md

 INFO:
 Attempting to run this project locally will fail with: `Uncaught Error: This script should only be loaded in a browser extension.`

-You can either supply mock data and comment out the call to `browser`, or build the project and load the `/Project` folder as an unpacked extension on Edge/Chrome.
+You can either use the mock data and comment out the import/call to `browser`, or build the project and load the `/Project` folder as an unpacked extension on Edge/Chrome.

 # svelte app